ercbk/nested-cross-validation-comparison/README.md

 -   To make this experiment manageable in terms of runtimes, I am using AWS instances: a r5.2xlarge for the Elastic Net and a r5.24xlarge for Random Forest.
-    -   Also see the Other Notes section
+    -   Also see the Discussion section
 -   Iterating through different numbers of repeats, sample sizes, and methods makes a functional approach more appropriate than running imperative scripts.
 Also, given the long runtimes and impermanent